abhi3700/My_Learning_Databases/Redis/commands.md

 eval "return \"Hello it's \" ..
 KEYS[1] .. \" but has a meeting on \" ..
 KEYS[2]" 2 Monday Blockchain
 ```

 > NOTE: Please note that `2` is the number of keys that the script will use. `..` is used to concatenate the strings.
 We don't have {} type formatting in Lua.
+Also, in LUA, the index starts from 1.

 ### Put inside Rust 🦀